Lowest Common Factor Of 12 And 15

 Definition and Mathematical Foundation

 The LCM is fundamentally based on the concept of multiples and divisibility.
 A multiple of a number is the result of multiplying that number by an integer.
-For example, the multiples of 5 are 5, 10, 15, 20, and so on.
+As an example, the multiples of 5 are 5, 10, 15, 20, and so on.
 Divisibility, on the other hand, refers to whether a number can be divided evenly by another number without leaving a remainder.
-The LCM combines these concepts by identifying the smallest multiple that is common to a set of numbers.
-Mathematically, if we have two numbers, a and b, their LCM is denoted as LCM(a, b).
+This leads to the LCM combines these concepts by identifying the smallest multiple that is common to a set of numbers.
+That's why mathematically, if we have two numbers, a and b, their LCM is denoted as LCM(a, b).
 The LCM must satisfy the condition that it is divisible by both a and b, and it must be the smallest such number.

 Historical Context

 The study of multiples and divisibility dates back to ancient civilizations.
-Early mathematicians, such as the Greeks, explored these concepts extensively.
-While the explicit term "least common multiple" might not have been used, the underlying ideas were crucial in developing number theory.
-In ancient times, understanding multiples and common measures was essential for tasks such as dividing land, calculating taxes, and managing calendars.
+Now, early mathematicians, such as the Greeks, explored these concepts extensively.
+In real terms, while the explicit term "least common multiple" might not have been used, the underlying ideas were crucial in developing number theory.
+Because of that, in ancient times, understanding multiples and common measures was essential for tasks such as dividing land, calculating taxes, and managing calendars.
 The formalization of the LCM as a specific mathematical concept evolved over time, becoming an integral part of arithmetic and algebra.

 Methods for Finding the LCM